joseangelcrn/InfoJovs_front/README.md

 ### Manage your Jobs

-If you acces  one of your jobs :
+If you access  one of your jobs :

 ![image](https://github.com/joseangelcrn/InfoJovs_front/assets/47973568/bbdfa7ed-6d35-4c7d-adce-f54d4d91c18f)